 Request a Trial

-The Purchasing Managers’ Index (PMI), produced by IHS Markit, moderated from December’s 56.9 to 54.9 in January.
+The Purchasing Managers’ Index (PMI), produced by IHS Markit, ticked down from 56.9 in November to 53.9 in December.